leaysgur/slides/docs/vuefes_jp-2025/index.md

 > feat(ast,parser): parse jsdoc · Issue #168 · oxc-project/oxc
 > https://github.com/oxc-project/oxc/issues/168

-- Issue left untouched since end of 2023
+- Issue left untouched since 2023/03
   - Buried at the bottom of the issue list for a long time!
 - Initially opened it light-heartedly
   - Nobody doing it = good chance to learn Rust thoroughly?